-A social-cultural committee composed of all ASB organization vice-presidents develops and promotes the student body social-cultural program and calendar for the year.
+A social-cultural committee composed of all ASB organization Vice Presidents develops and promotes the student body social-cultural program and calendar for the year.
 All organizations must clear their calendars through the committee and the Administration for coordination and to make the event official.
-The social-cultural committee is chaired by the ASB Second Vice-President who is responsible for all student social-cultural events.
+The social-cultural committee is chaired by the ASB Vice President for Student Activities who is responsible for all student social-cultural events.

 A variety of cultural events are held throughout the year in order to expand the cultural awareness of the student.
-Such events feature films and lectures, musical presentations and special guests.
+Such events feature films and lectures, musical presentations and special quests.